sanskrit/raw_etexts_english/blogs/manasataramgini/2007-04-06_kamandaki-on-vishnugupta-and-chandragupta.md

 +++
-title = "kAmandaki on viShNugupta andxa0chandragupta"
+title = "kAmandaki on viShNugupta and chandragupta"

 +++
 yasyaabhichAra-vajreNa vajra-jvalana-tejasaH |